Applying for aid

 Be sure to pay down any consumer debts before you matriculate.

-• Consumer debt cannot be included in your cost of attendance for dental school, so, you cannot get financial aid to cover these expenses.
+• Consumer debt cannot be included in your cost of attendance for dental school, thus, you cannot get financial aid to cover these expenses.

 • You may face significant challenges with your budget if you carry consumer debts into dental school.